xarmian/swap-contract/README.md

 This contract and the accompanying test suite (index.mjs) were written for the Reach Bear Builder Challenge.
-It serves as an example of a contract that can be used to perform
+It serves as an example of a contract that can be used to transfer network tokens, by allowing any user to deposit tokens that can only be withdrawn by the designated addressee.

 This contract takes a slightly different approach to a traditional swap.
 It uses an API to allow any user to connect to the contract and deposit tokens.